 - Click the Edit option for the Student role.
 It looks like a gear.

 - In the Student Role editing page, scroll to find the Trust submitted content entry (or Ctrl+F to search for "trust").

 - Enable the Allow checkbox.

 There!
 You're finished.
-If you upgraded the Moodle Plugin to at least version 1.0.10, Students should now be able to see the Embed button in content windows, and should be able to embed videos from their Echo360 library, and submit Echo360 videos for assignment responses.
-Again, be sure the Student Library toggle is on in Echo360 as well as the Public Links toggle for Students.
+If you upgraded the Moodle Plugin to at least version 1.0.10, Students should now be able to see the Embed button in content windows, should be able to embed videos from their Echo360 library, and submit Echo360 videos for assignment responses.
+Again, be sure the Student Library toggle is on in Echo360 for Students.